 Previously on my blog, I brought up how video games and gaming can help those with Dyspraxia.
 Gaming, in general, gets a bad name because of the negative stigma that is thrown in its direction.
-I’ve decided to do a page all about how gaming helps those with Dyspraxia, not only is this page helping those with dyspraxia but help show how awesome gaming can be!
+This page is all about how gaming helps those with Dyspraxia, not only helping those with dyspraxia but helps show how awesome gaming can be!
 BUT just for your knowledge Video Games does help Dyspraxia but only in certain aspects, it shouldn’t be used as the only means of helping.
 Just remember that it can help Dyspraxia but each individual is different and so results will vary.

 As many of you are aware or will be aware, those with Dyspraxia main problem is coordination and sequence problems.
 However other problems can be helped through games and gaming.

 While I love to problem solve, some Dyspraxics may find their concentration level isn’t high enough to focus or they struggle to solve a problem.
-By playing games they can learn to overcome problems within a game by trying to get a certain treasure or taking down a certain enemy.
-Seeing as in-game they have the visual prompt of the reward (for example a treasure high up on a ledge) it gives them something to aim for rather than an unknown outcome ( For example, His/her light bulb has stopped working-how can they fix this?).
-With video games they can build a foundation problem solving to work upon.
+By playing games the ability to overcome problems can be accomplished within a game by trying to get a certain treasure or taking down a certain enemy.
+Seeing as in-game they have the visual prompt of the reward (for example a treasure high up on a ledge) it gives something to aim for rather than an unknown outcome (For example, light bulb has stopped working-how can it be fixed?).
+With video games, a foundation of problem solving skills can be built and worked upon.

 Interaction with real people (practical):

 With modern technology, you can now easily play against or with other people across the globe.
-Many Dyspraxics feel shut off from the world however with video game multiplayer they have a chance to play alongside others and build up electronic friends, effectively giving them a social life with others who enjoy the same things/games as them.
-It is best you keep a close watch on children when they are online as I probably don’t need to explain the dangers of strangers and messages.
-There’s always invite a friend over to play on the same console though.
-(We gamers call it split-screen).
+Many Dyspraxics feel shut off from the world however with video game multiplayer there is a chance to play alongside others and build up friends, effectively creating a social life with others who enjoy the same things/games.
+It is best you keep a close watch on children when they are online as I don’t need to explain the dangers of strangers and messages.
+There’s always invite a friend over to play on the same console though. (commonly known as split-screen).
 Also, some games promote social activity, such as social media games/competitions and a game I think everyone is familiar with: Pokémon Go!
-(More on that game later, it deserves a whole chapter to itself)
+(More on that game later, it needs a whole chapter to itself)

 Interaction with real people (theory):